If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 When can I reapply for a new visa?

 We advise to wait for a minimum of 2 months before applying for a new visa.
 This is to protect you from a potential visa refusal.
-However, be aware that a risk is still attached when you apply for multiple Short-Term Study Visas.

 How can I find out my current level of English?